YogeshGoyyalA-1/Asic_Design/README.md

 ![Step 1](./Lab1/10.jpg)

--No of instructions in the main function comes out to be (0x101C0 - 0x10184)/4 = 0x3C/4 = 0xF = 15 instructions
+- No of instructions in the main function comes out to be (0x101C0 - 0x10184)/4 = 0x3C/4 = 0xF = 15 instructions